-Name Туре Description tier-affinity string Not supported. (tier-affinity- numeric) (uint32) snapshot string Shows whether the volume is a snapshot. snapshot-retention- priority (snapshot-retention- priority-numeric) string (uint32) Not supported. volume-qualifier (volume-qualifier- numeric) string (uint32) N/A (0): Not applicable. blocksize uint32 The size of a block, in bytes. blocks uint64 The number of blocks, whose size is specified by the blocksize property. capabilities string For internal use only. volume-parent string Not supported. snap-pool string Not applicable. replication-set string Not applicable. attributes string Shows whether the volume's disks are single pathed. virtual-disk-serial string Disk group serial number. creation-date-time (creation-date-time- numeric) string (uint32) The date and time, in the format <year>-<month>-<day> <hour>-<minutes>-<seconds> (UTC), when the volume was created.
-The numeric property shows the value as seconds elapsed since January 1, 1970 00:00.</seconds></minutes></hour></day></month></year> volume-description string For HP-UX, a text value (set in-band by a host application) that identifies the volume.
+Name Туре Description volume-class (volume-class- numeric) string (uint32) standard (0): Standard volume. tier-affinity (tier-affinity- numeric) snapshot string (uint32) string No Affinity (0): This setting uses the highest available performing tiers first and only uses the Archive tier when space is exhausted in the other tiers.
+Volume data will swap into higher performing tiers based on frequency of access and tier space availability.
+Archive (1): This setting prioritizes the volume data to the least performing tier available.
+Volume data can move to higher performing tiers based on frequency of access and available space in the tiers.
+Performance (2): This setting prioritizes volume data to the higher performing tiers.
+If no space is available, lower performing tier space is used.
+Performance affinity volume data will swap into higher tiers based upon frequency of access or when space is made available.
+Shows whether the volume is a snapshot. snapshot-retention- priority (snapshot-retention- priority-numeric) string (uint32) The retention priority for snapshots of the volume. never-delete (0): Snapshots will never be deleted. high (1): Snapshots may be deleted after all eligible medium-priority snapshots have been deleted. medium (2): Snapshots may be deleted after all eligible low-priority snapshots have been deleted. low (3): Snapshots may be deleted.
+Snapshots that are mapped or are not leaves of a volume's snapshot tree are not eligible for automatic deletion. volume-qualifier (volume-qualifier- numeric) string (uint32) N/A (0): Not applicable. blocksize uint32 The size of a block, in bytes. blocks uint64 The number of blocks, whose size is specified by the blocksize property. capabilities string For internal use only. volume-parent string Parent volume serial number.
+For example, the serial number of a snapshot's master volume. snap-pool string Not applicable. replication-set string Not applicable. attributes string Shows whether the volume's disks are single pathed. virtual-disk-serial string Disk group serial number. creation-date-time (creation-date-time- numeric) string (uint32) The date and time, in the format <year>-<month>-<day> <hour>:<minutes>:<seconds>, when the volume was created.
+The numeric property shows the value as seconds elapsed since January 1, 1970 00:00 (midnight GMT).</seconds></minutes></hour></day></month></year> volume-description string For HP-UX, a text value (set in-band by a host application) that identifies the volume.
 For OpenVMS, a numeric value (set with the create volume or set volume command) that identifies the volume to an OpenVMS host.
-Blank by default. wwn string World Wide Name of the volume. progress (progress-numeric) string (uint32) Not supported. container-name string Name of the pool that contains the volume. container-serial string Serial number of the pool that contains the volume. allowed-storage-tiers (allowed-storage-tiers-numeric) string (uint32) Not supported. threshold-percent-of-pool string For internal use only. reserved-size-in- pages uint32 For internal use only. allocate-reserved- pages-first (allocate-reserved- pages-first-numeric) string (uint32) For internal use only.
+Blank by default. wwn string World Wide Name of the volume. progress string For a volume-copy operation, the percent complete (0% to 99%). (progress-numeric) (uint32) I he numeric property shows the unformatted value. container-name string Name of the pool that contains the volume.